Peace on earth, goodwill to men to which much

 likely to blossom in the darkness of despair.

-So, how do you shake off those new year blues, and make yourself attractive to someone who'll
+So, amongst all that bunting and all those decorations, just how do you shake off the New Year Blues, and make yourself attractive to someone who'll

 bring some much needed sunlight into your life in these dreary days of winter?